Polynomial Siegel disks are typically Jordan domains: Outline of the proof

-Using the same argument as in the Subcase II, $\partial D_{\hat{c}_{d-2}}$ contains exactly one more critical point.
-That is, $\partial D_{\hat{c}_{d-2}}$ contains $d-l-1$ critical points, and has $l$ attracting periodic cycles, each of which attracts exactly one critical point.

-Now let us summarize the above three subcases in Step II.
-Either the Subcase I happens, for which we will finish the Step II, or one of the Subcases II and Subcase III happens, for which we have a polynomial map, say $\hat{g}$, having one more critical point on the boundary of the Siegel disk and $l$ attracting cycles each of which attracts exactly one of the other critical points, and moreover, $\hat{g}$ satisfies either (\ref{nbry}) or (\ref{ess}), thus we always have
+Now let us summarize the above two subcases in Step II.
+If the Subcase I happens, the step II will be ended.
+If the Subcase II happens, we will have a polynomial map, say $\hat{g} \in \Sigma_\alpha^d$, having one more critical point on the boundary of the Siegel disk and $l$ attracting cycles each of which attracts exactly one of the other critical points, and moreover, $\hat{g}$ satisfies (\ref{nbry}), that is,